ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

                      in (Num (v1 - v2))
 {% endhighlight %}

 The interpreter follows a pattern that every interpreter we write will follow.
 Each constructor from the AST definition has a case in the `eval` function that interprets that constructor.
-This pattern and the accompanying `data` construct gives us three nice properties - completeness, determinsitic, and normalizing - that are quite useful.
+This pattern and the accompanying `data` construct gives us three nice properties - completeness, deterministic, and normalizing - that are quite useful.

 Completeness says that every term constructed in `AE` will be interpreted by `eval`.
 Can we prove that?
 As it turns out, the Haskell `data` construct gives us some exceptionally nice properties that give us nice properties for free, without direct proof.
 Bt definition, every value in the abstract syntax for `AE` is constructed with `Num`, `Plus`, and `Minus`.
 There are no other constructions of type `AE`.
 This is true of any type defined using `data` in Haskell.
 All values of the defined type are constructed with its constructors.
 A function that has a case for every constructor, is necessarily complete.

-The Haskell `data` type definition mechanism is an example of *algebraic types* or *constructed types* that are a staple in fununctional languages and becoming increasinly common in traditional programming languages.
+The Haskell `data` type definition mechanism is an example of *algebraic types* or *constructed types* that are a staple in functional languages and becoming increasingly common in traditional programming languages.
 We call them *algebraic* because the individual constructors are *products* of values and the type itself is the *sum* of those products.
 Don't worry too much about this now, we'll revisit it later when we define our own types.

 Deterministic says that if we call `eval` on any term, we will get the same result.
 This is an exceptionally important property as we don't want the same call to `eval` resulting in different values.
 We know `AE` is deterministic because there is precisely one inference rule for interpreting each element of the concrete syntax.
 In turn we know that `eval` is deterministic because there is precisely one case in the definition for each `AE` constructor.
 Given `(Num n)` there is one rule and one `eval` case.
 Given `Plus` there is one rule and one `eval` case.

 Normalization says that a call to `eval` on any term constructed in `AE` will terminate.
 Again, a pretty bold statement.
 Can we prove it?
 The elements of a Haskell `data` type specifically and algebraic types generally have are `well-ordered`.
 In mathematics, well-ordered means that every subset of a set has a least element.
 Getting from well-ordered to guaranteed termination takes a bit of work, but the gist is that components of a constructor are smaller than the constructor itself.
 Each recursive call on the parts of a term is made on a smaller term.
 Consider `eval (Plus t1 t2)` where `t1` and `t2` can be viewed as smaller than `(Plus t1 t2)`.
-Because every set of `AE` terms has a least element, pulling a term apart into its peices will eventually get to that least element.
+Because every set of `AE` terms has a least element, pulling a term apart into its pieces will eventually get to that least element.

 The least elements of `AE` are those constructed by `(Num n)`.
 When the interpreter reaches the least element, it cannot go further and terminates.
 Every call to `eval` gets closer to the least element.
 Note that those those least elements are what we defined as values.
-This is not a conicidence.
+This is not a coincidence.
 Not only does `AE` terminate, it always terminates with a value.
 Said it terms we all understand, the `AE` interpreter never crashes for any element of `AE1`.

 ## All Together Now

 Before we say more about `AE`, lets put all the pieces together into a single definition.
-Definition of `AE` is now complete sytactically, semantically and operationally:
+Definition of `AE` is now complete syntactically, semantically and operationally:

 * Syntax is defined by the `AE` grammar
 * Semantics is defined by the `AE` inference rules